kylejray/kylejray.github.io/_posts/2023-06-21-mpi_tutorial.markdown

 ## stop here, and actually run the code above before proceeding.

-It really is important to play around with this stuff first hand.
+It's crucial to play around with this stuff first hand.
 There is no substitute for experience.
 Run it with 2 processes and with 5, and whatever else you might think of.
 Run it multiple times.
 Try to figure out if its working as intended.
-I looked at a dozen or so MPI templates and tutorials before I started trying to use it, and essentally none of the knwledge I "gained" doing this was worth anything.
-If you dont know how to run a piece of python code that uses MPI, you can look at my [post](https://kylejray.github.io/parallel/computing,/mpi,/python,/hpc,/high/performance/computing/2022/08/20/embarassing-parallel.html) about embarassingly parallel computation using mpi4py.
+I looked at a dozen or so MPI templates and tutorials before I started trying to use it, and essentially none of the knowledge I "gained" doing this was worth anything.
+If you don't know how to run a piece of python code that uses MPI, you can look at my [post](https://kylejray.github.io/parallel/computing,/mpi,/python,/hpc,/high/performance/computing/2022/08/20/embarassing-parallel.html) about embarrassingly parallel computation using mpi4py.

 ### did it work?

 The code does approximately what we were hoping, but there is more going on under the hood.
-First off, if there is a "tie" in that two processes guess the same number o the same guess-- they both get a point.
-We didn't specify this rule, so its not exactly a failure, but we do want to know how to aovid this.
+First off, if there is a "tie" in that two processes guess the same number on the same guess-- they both get a point.
+We didn't specify this rule, so it's not exactly a failure, but we do want to know how to avoid this.
 There is also some implicit loop-syncing going on between the processes.
 After running the code with a few different options, I noticed that the number of guesses plus the number of points is the same for every process, implying the computation in one process is blocked at certain point, until the other processes "catch up".
 Let's verify this by implementing a time.sleep(rank+1) command before each guess.
 Naively, this should cause high rank processes to be slower and get few (if any) guesses in before the game ends.

-We are going use datime as well, which is useful for figuring out when things happen.
+We are going use datetime as well, which is useful for figuring out when things happen.
 By now, you may have noticed that the order of the print statements that come from an MPI script is a bit unintuitive.
-Here is a helpful tool I use a lot when debugging and timing things:
+Let's make a tool to help with debugging with respect to timing things:

 {% highlight python %}
 import datetime